Home Floaters Watery Eyes One-sided symptoms Eyelids Tools Books About Clinic Videos

 Dry eyes are often overlooked but are a genuinely common trigger.
 When the ocular surface is inadequately lubricated, tiny reflexes and irritation signals travel constantly between the eye and the nervous system, and the orbicularis muscle can become sensitised.
 Addressing dry eyes sometimes brings an end to a persistent twitch that has not responded to reducing caffeine or improving sleep.

-Alcohol and certain medications, particularly antihistamines and some antidepressants, can also play a role, as can a high intake of salt or a deficiency in magnesium, though the evidence for the latter is less robust than for fatigue and caffeine.
+Alcohol and certain medications, including antihistamines and some antidepressants, can also play a role, as can a high salt intake or a deficiency in magnesium, though the evidence for the latter is less robust than for fatigue and caffeine.

 Most episodes of myokymia resolve on their own within a few days to a few weeks.
 The temptation is to monitor it obsessively, which paradoxically makes it seem worse, as heightened attention to any sensation tends to amplify it.
 The more useful approach is to address the likely triggers: prioritise sleep, reduce caffeine for a few days, take regular breaks from screens, and if your eyes feel dry or gritty, use a preservative-free lubricating drop two or three times daily.

 If an episode lasts beyond three or four weeks without any clear improvement, or if the twitch is particularly prominent, it is reasonable to mention it to your optometrist or GP.
-It is still likely to be benign, but it is worth a review.
+It is still likely to be benign, but a review is sensible.

 The concern that most commonly brings people to search about eyelid twitching is not the twitch itself but the worry about what it might mean.
-Searches for "eyelid twitching" are frequently paired with terms like MS, brain tumour, motor neurone disease, and stroke.
-I want to be direct about this.
+Searches for this symptom are frequently paired with terms like MS, brain tumour, motor neurone disease, and stroke.
+It is worth being direct about this.

 Ordinary myokymia does not indicate any of these conditions.
 Multiple sclerosis, motor neurone disease, and structural brain problems cause a very different clinical picture: weakness, coordination difficulties, sensory changes, visual disturbance that persists, and symptoms that progress rather than fluctuate.
 A flickering lower eyelid that comes and goes with fatigue and caffeine is not in that category.